cnpryer/awesome-polars/README.md

 # Resources

-Resources for more about `polars`.
+Resources for more about Polars.

 ## User Guides